edsherwin/robotframework-docker/README.md

 Environment variables

-Name = BROWSER
+- Name: BROWSER
-Value = name of browser to used. e.g. chrome
+- Value: name of browser to used. e.g. chrome